Adobo sa gata is a version of pork adobo cooked with coconut milk. It makes the sauce creamy and tones down the salty and tangy flavors.

 - Pork belly: Best cut for this dish because it stays juicy and flavorful.
 You can also use pork shoulder, ribs, or even chicken.

 - Soy sauce: Use Filipino brands like Silver Swan or Datu Puti, but any regular soy sauce works.
-Just keep in mind that some brands are saltier than others, so it's best to start with a little less and add more as you go.
+Some brands are saltier than others, so it's best to start with a little less and add more as you go.

 - Vinegar: Cane or coconut vinegar is traditional, but white vinegar works too.